Council of State (Myanmar): Structure

-According to the constitution, the council shall be composed of 29 members.14 members are elected by the MPs of Pyithu Hluttaw by respective states and divisions.
-Another 14 members are elected by Pyithu Hluttaw, and the last member is the Prime Minister from Council of Ministers, the highest executive organ of the State.
+According to the constitution, the council shall be composed of 29 members.
+14 members are elected by the MPs of Pyithu Hluttaw by respective states and divisions.
+Another 14 members are elected by Pyithu Hluttaw, and the last member is the Prime Minister from the Council of Ministers, the highest executive organ of the State.
 The elected council members elect their chairman and secretary and obtain the approval of the Pyithu Hluttaw.
 The chairman shall be the President of the Republic.
 The Council of State is designed to represent all states and divisions.

 The Prime Minister is appointed as a member of the Council of State to facilitate communication between the Council of Ministers (Cabinet) and the Council of State so that the Council of Ministers can comply with the decisions made by the State Council.

 Term of office

 The term of the Council of State is the same as that of the Pyithu Hluttaw, and the term of the President is the same as that of the Council.
 The Council of State shall, on the expiry of the Pyithu Hluttaw, continue to perform its duties and functions until a new Council of State has been duly elected and constituted.